-Payment for any services not billed on the forms identified and/or not itemized as instructed in 16-7(B) and (C), may be contested until the provider complies.
-However, when payment is contested, the payer shall comply with the applicable provisions set forth in 16-11, Payment of Medical Benefits.
+Payment for any services not billed on the forms identified in this Rule, and/or not itemized as instructed in sections 16-7(B) and (C), may be contested until the provider complies.
+However, when payment is contested, the payer shall comply with the applicable provisions set forth in section 16-11, Payment of Medical Benefits.